-In the year up to May 2021, there has been a 10% increase in house prices in the UK.
+In the year up to July 2021, there has been an 8% increase in house prices in the UK.
 This is likely down to the introduction of the stamp duty holiday in July 2020, and the 95% Mortgage Guarantee Scheme in April this year.

 So, is now a good time to buy a house?